 - 15.4.1 The car needs to be presented with an empty fuel tank (less than 2 litres).
 Not complying with this rule, will be reported to the Race Director who may impose a penalty at his discretion. - 15.4.2 To empty the fuel tank of the car the car has to be moved to the refuelling area.
 Only at the refuelling area it is allowed to empty the fuel tank and dispose the fuel into (team owns) steal jerry cans/drums up to 50Kg.
-Before or during the first free practice sessions this fuel can be refuelled into the car again in the refuelling area in full compliance with the applicable refuelling regulations.
+Before or during the first free practice sessions this fuel can be refuelled into the car again in the refuelling area in full compliance with the applicable refuelling regulations, for use during unofficial sessions (prior to Free Practice) only.